Learning Ecosystems for Human Flourishing

 Read the 2025 report

-In-depth interviews with ecosystem managers to map needs and strengths within this network of educational innovators
+Conducting in-depth interviews with ecosystem leaders to map needs and strengths within this network of education innovators

-Developing a collaborative South-South community of practice to promote peer-to-peer learning across communities
+Developing a South-South collaborative community of practice to foster peer-to-peer learning across communities

-Sharing stories of change and the lessons learned from our learning ecosystems
+Sharing stories of change and lessons learned from our learning ecosystems

 What's next?